r0hit91314/Equity_strategy_nifty50/README.md

 - Strategy design is an iterative process of hypothesis, testing, rejection, and refinement.

-- Market constraints (like no overnight shorts in India) significantly influence implementable strategies.

-- Survivorship bias, costs, and execution assumptions must be corrected for realistic performance.
+- Market constraints (like no overnight shorts in India) , Survivorship bias, costs, and execution assumptions must be corrected for realistic performance.

 - Market regime filtering greatly improves consistency.